davidauza-engineer/fruit-condition-application/README.md

 > This project is made in the context of the `Wearable Devices and Computer Vision` course at `Harvard`.

 **Fruit Condition Application** is a CLI application that detect fruits in an image, generates a Color Palette and determines the condition of the fruit based on the detected colors.
-The supported fruits in the current versions are:
+The supported fruits in the current version are:
 `apples`, `bananas`, and `oranges`.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Python 3.8 and other computer vision and machine learning libraries like `extcolors`, `imageai`, `Keras`, `opencv`, `tensorflow`, between others.
+> Python 3.8.15 and other computer vision and machine learning libraries like `extcolors`, `imageai`, `Keras`, `opencv`, `tensorflow`, between others.
 Consult `requirements.txt` for a complete list of dependencies.

 ### Key Features <a name="key-features"></a>

-> The application mainly determines the condition of a fruit based on the features below:
+> The application determines the condition of a fruit based on the features below:

 - **Object detection.**
 - **Color palette generation.**